Supermarkets: Unsustainable Secrets

-There are sooo many misconceptions when it comes to shopping in an eco friendly way.
-People often think that being zero waste you must never shop in supermarkets but actually we do, more often than people think.
-When I go into a supermarket, I'll have two options either the bakery section and delicatessen or the fruit and veg isle.
-Since I've been Zero Waste, I swear I've actually gained hours back in my life from spending less time in the supermarket and simplifying my weekly shop.
+There are SO many misconceptions when it comes to shopping in an eco-friendly way.
+People often think that being zero waste you must never shop in supermarkets but actually we do, more often than people think!
+When I go into a supermarket, I'll have two options: either the bakery and delicatessen section or the fruit and veg aisles.
+Since I've been zero waste, I've actually gained hours back in my life from spending less time in the supermarket and simplifying my weekly shop.

-However, sometimes I get 'hangry'- I'm at the train station, short on time and I've left my bags and boxes at home, so buying foods waste free gets tricky.
+However, this doesn't mean I never get 'hangry'.
+I'm at the train station, short on time and I've left my bags and boxes at home, so buying foods waste-free gets tricky.

-M&S was once one of my favourite supermarkets- their chocolate raisins and Percy Pigs used to keep my world turning.
-But since going ZW M&S has deemed completely useless.
+M&S was once one of my favourite supermarkets.
+Their chocolate raisins and Percy Pigs used to keep my world turning, but since going zero waste, M&S has deemed itself irreversibly impractical.

-Most of their products have this silly symbol which just means that the factory where the product came from recycles but you can't recycle this product (so silly I know).
+Most of their products have this silly symbol which just means that the factory where the product came from recycles – yet you can't recycle this packaging yourself.

-Putting all their bread in plastic, can supermarkets agree just to stop this?
+M&S also sell all of their bread in unrecyclable plastic.
+Can supermarkets agree just to stop this?

 But, its not all doom and gloom.
-Like I said, I still shop at these supermarkets.
+Like I said, I still shop at some of the major supermarkets.

-In most supermarkets aim for the bakery isle that's usually full of exciting packaged free goods
+In most supermarkets, aim for the bakery aisle as that's usually full of exciting, package-free goods

-Okay, now back to how to buy meat package free.
-So I unlike most people in London I don't live a Vegan lifestyle, however, I do eat less meat than I used to for environmental reasons.
-Plus all my meat is from sustainable sources (I grew up on a farm, so buying local is really important to me).
+Unlike a lot of people in London, I don't live a Vegan lifestyle.
+I do however eat less meat than I used to for environmental reasons, while all of my meat is from sustainable sources.
+I grew up on a farm, so buying local is really important to me.

-Turning Zero Waste in January meant I was really struggling to buy meat because of the unnecessary plastic packaging (if you haven't twigged already plastic isn't my favourite material)
+Opting for a zero waste lifestyle back in January meant I was really struggling to buy meat, mostly due to the unnecessary plastic packaging.
+If you haven't twigged already, plastic isn't my favourite material...

-One day I was at a big supermarket, these are hard to find in London, and I had my lunch box with me (don't worry, it was clean) I was looking at some lovely British sausages on the butchers counter and was asked if I wanted anything.
+One day I was at a big supermarket – those who live in London will know these are difficult to find – and I had my clean lunch box with me.
+I was looking at some lovely British sausages on the butcher's counter and was asked if I wanted anything.
 Immediately I was going to say 'nope' but then I remembered my clean container...